Recommendation 1.4: Flexibility & Accommodations

 - Student-managed extension policy.
 Instead of considering requests for paper extensions on a case-by-case basis or docking points per day late, one might offer a student-managed extension policy.
 This might look like offering an automatic extension of a predetermined time duration for one paper per semester if the student takes responsibility for notifying the instructor about the new due date they are opting for and subsequently fulfills their commitment to submitting by that new due date.

 - Scaffolding assignments and using grading criteria in class.
 Scaffolded assignments—larger assignments broken up into a sequence of activities—operate as a form of accommodation.
 So does sharing transparent grading criteria and having students work through a sample graded assignment or peer review activity to help them apply the grading criteria to their own work.
-(The Writing Center offers resources and sample assignments for scaffolding writing assignments and conducting peer review, among many other strategies in this vein.)

 - Working ahead.
 Allow students to work ahead by releasing assignments and readings ahead of time.
 This can empower students to take ownership of their time management.